zwen/infs3400spring2021/Assignments/Assignment01.md

 ### Please use Anaconda/Spyder (or your favorite ) to run the following code.
 Then answer the short questions come after the code.

 #### Q1.
-Please try your best to guess what did the code block achieve?
+Please try your best to guess.
+What did the code block achieve?
 ```
 import math
 radius = 20